pablo-meier/Pablog/posts/2018-01-23-services-monoliths-modularity.md

 So if you work for a company that scales or has scaled like that at any point in their history, there comes a point when someone says the following:

-### "It will never get easier to split into services"
+<h3 id="it-will-never-get-easier-to-split-into-services">"It will never get easier to split into services"</h3>

 Eventually, there come grumblings for separate services (guilty).
 I usually see this happen: